freenas/freenas-docs/userguide/sharing.rst

 macOS includes the
-`Time Machine <https://support.apple.com/en-us/HT201250>`__ feature which can be used to perform automatic back ups. %brand% supports Time Machine back ups for both :ref:`AFP <Apple (AFP) Shares>` and :ref:`SMB <Windows (SMB) Shares>` shares.
+`Time Machine <https://support.apple.com/en-us/HT201250>`__ feature which can be used to perform automatic backups. %brand% supports Time Machine backups for both :ref:`AFP <Apple (AFP) Shares>` and :ref:`SMB <Windows (SMB) Shares>` shares.
 The process for creating an authenticated share for a user is the same as creating a Time Machine share for that user.

-Before creating a Time Machine or authenticated share, go to :menuselection:`Storage --> Pools` to make a dataset for the share.
-For more information about dataset creation, refer to :ref:`Adding Datasets`.
+Both Time Machine and authenticated shares should be created on an :ref:`new dataset <Adding Datasets>`.

+In
-After creating the dataset for the guest share, go to :menuselection:`Storage --> Pools`, click the |ui-options| button for the dataset, then :guilabel:`Edit Permissions`.
+:menuselection:`Storage --> Pools`,
+click the |ui-options| button for the dataset, then :guilabel:`Edit Permissions`.

-Enter the following information as shown in :numref:`Figure %s <creating_an_authenticated_share_fig>`.
+Enter these settings:

 #. **ACL Type:** Select :guilabel:`Mac`.

 #. **User:** Use the drop-down to select the desired user account.
-   If the user does not yet exist on the %brand% system, go to :menuselection:`Accounts --> Users` to create one.
-Refer to
+   If the user does not yet exist on the %brand% system, create one with :menuselection:`Accounts --> Users`.
-   :ref:`users <Users>` for more information about creating a user.
+   See :ref:`users <Users>` for more information.

-#. **Group:** Use the drop-down to select the desired group name.
+#. **Group:** Select the desired group name.
+If the group does not yet
-   If the group does not yet exist on the %brand% system, go to :menuselection:`Accounts --> Groups` to create one.
-Refer to
+   exist on the %brand% system, create one with :menuselection:`Accounts --> Groups`.
-   :ref:`groups <Groups>` for more information about creating a group.
+   See :ref:`groups <Groups>` for more information.

 #.
 Click :guilabel:`SAVE`.

 To create an authenticated or Time Machine share:

 #.
+Go to
-Go to :menuselection:`Sharing --> Apple (AFP) Shares`
+   :menuselection:`Sharing --> Windows (SMB) Shares`
    or
-   :menuselection:`Sharing --> Windows (SMB) Shares`
+   :menuselection:`Sharing --> Apple (AFP) Shares`
    and click |ui-add|.
+Apple
+   `deprecated the AFP protocol <https://support.apple.com/en-us/HT207828>`__ and recommends using SMB.

 #. :guilabel:`Browse` to the dataset created for
    the share.

 #.
-When creating a Time Machine share, enable the
+When creating a Time Machine share, set the
    :guilabel:`Time Machine` option.

 #.
 Fill out the other required fields.